 Feeding time was neat – here frogs and frog legs are the default snake food.

 In the morning they had a milking demonstration.
 Venomous snakes are milked to extract venom, which is then used in the production of antivenom which is given to snakebite victims in order to counteract the snake bite’s effect.
-After a short video on the history of the snake farm, a speaker talked about the venom program and what the antivenom is used for, then three employees milked one monacled cobra each.
+After a short video on the history of the snake farm, a speaker talked about the venom program and what the antivenom is used for, then three employees pinned and milked one monacled cobra each.

-There was a small, decent museum on snakes attached as well.
+There was a small, decent museum on snakes.
 Again, all the information was accurate and appreciated.
 I took a photo of their display of the results of snakebite.
 This is why you should not pick up venomous species – notice how many of the bites are on the hand, especially the right hand?
 It is very likely that the people who got bit on the hand were trying to pick up or kill a venomous snake.
 And the bites that are not on the right hand are on the foot – watch where you step when you’re in snake country!

 Remember – if you are bit by a venomous snake, the most important thing to do is to stay calm, try to identify the snake (take a picture if possible), and have someone take you to the hospital immediately.
 The antivenom produced by the Red Cross Snake Farm is very effective, but the sooner you get it the better.